-Hudson repeats Jeffrey's argument against premise (1), though he acknowledges the problems that have been raised with the deferred decision response.
+Hudson repeats Jeffrey's argument against premise (1), though he acknowledges the problems that have been raised with the deferred decision response (B).
 He dismisses these concerns with the claim that VFI is an "epistemic ideal" that sets out what is "epistemically preferable."
-This does not really address the terms of the argument about what is legitimate in the course of scientific reasoning.
+This is an abstraction (C) that does not really address the terms of the argument about what is legitimate in the course of scientific reasoning.
 That is, rather than address those problems head-on and tell us what scientists could do to defer effectively and responsibly, he simply retreats to ideal theory.
 But we are not concerned with what is epistemically preferable, but what is preferable all things considered.
 We don't want an epistemic ideal, but a scientific ideal, that is, an ideal to guide scientists who have both epistemic and social duties.
-By refraining from any arguments about what is all-things-considered preferable, Hudson does not argue that scientists should be guided by the VFI in practice.